aweymo-ui/geo_viz_oh/content/3_future.md

 {% include gallery-figure.html img="geo_viz_oh_05.jpg" alt="Current Oral History as Data user interface" caption="Current Oral History as Data User Interface" %}

-The [Oral History as Data](https://oralhistoryasdata.github.io/) template that was used to host and visualize the Taylor recordings is powered by enriched data, in the form of CSV transcripts with start and end timestamps as well as tag fields along the rows where those subjects occur in the dialogue.
+The [Oral History as Data](https://oralhistoryasdata.github.io/) template developed by the CDIL, which was used to host and visualize the Taylor recordings is powered by enriched data, in the form of CSV transcripts with start and end timestamps for each section of dialogue, as well as tag fields along the rows where those subjects are brought up in conversation.

 {% include gallery-figure.html img="geo_viz_oh_02.jpg" alt="Oral History as Data user interface with timestamped geographic element, front and back end." caption="Oral History as Data user interface with timestamped geographic element, front and back end." %}

-It seems plausible to simply add a geographical coordinate field in the CSV on the line of dialogue where the location is mentioned, triggering a placemarker on a map displayed next to the transcript in the interface.
-These maps implement [Leaflet](https://leafletjs.com/examples.html), “an open-source JavaScript library for mobile-friendly interactive maps” that we currently use in all of our digital collections at U of I.
+It seems plausible to simply add a geographical coordinate field in the CSV on the line of dialogue where the location is mentioned, which triggers a placemarker on a map displayed next to the transcript in the interface.
+The maps that we use in the Oral History as Data and CollectionBuilder platforms are [Leaflet](https://leafletjs.com/examples.html), “an open-source JavaScript library for mobile-friendly interactive maps.”
+This would just be another smaller interface which follows the conversation of the oral history recording, as opposed to the map page, which is informed by the geographic metadata of the collection's items.

 <br>